LauraHFC/rag-app-nz-employment-law/README.md

    6. Frontend UI/UX with full API integration
    7. Test — Functional testing, edge cases, and legal accuracy checks

-## Deployment

-This application is deployed on Railway and accessible at:

 ### Environment Variables